 Request for Reconsideration

-There are two times when you may request a reconsideration of your claim.
-First, if your initial application is denied you would file a request for reconsideration of the original claim.
-If you had already been receiving benefits and they were stopped for some reason, you would file a request for reconsideration of continuing benefits.
-In either event, you must file your initial appeal within 60 days of receiving a letter from the social security office denying your benefits.
-Typically, you would do this at your local Social Security Office.
+There are two situations where you may request a reconsideration of your claim.
+First, if your first-time application is denied, you would file a request for reconsideration of the original claim.
+Second, if you were already receiving Social Security disability benefits and they were stopped for some reason, you would file a request for reconsideration of continuing benefits.

 Requesting an ALJ Hearing

 One of the most important things you should know before you start this process is that you have the right to legal representation when you are appearing at an ALJ hearing.
-If you have been rejected at stage one and your first appeal step (reconsideration) is also denied, an attorney can help you through the next part of the process.
+If your initial disability claim was rejected, and your first appeal step (reconsideration) is also denied, an attorney can help you through the next part of the process.

-According to the Social Security Administration’s website, along with the formal request for a hearing (Form HA-501) you also need:
+According to the Social Security Administration’s website, along with the formal request for a hearing (Form HA-501) you also need to file the following documents:

-You may also need to complete a form SSA-1696, Appointment of Representative if you are appointing a representative.
+You may also need to complete a form SSA-1696, Appointment of Representative if you are appointing a representative to assist you with the case.

 Social Security Appeals Council